 The Kingdom of Tonga, Captain James Cook's 'Friendly Islands', is made of up three main island groups.
-The most northerly is the Vava'u Group, a favored boat charter destination yet a place where there's so much room you may well image yourself on the quintessential desert island.
+The most northerly is the Vava'u Group, a favoured boat charter destination yet a place where there's so much room you may well image yourself on the quintessential desert island.
 Sailing your charter yacht through the Vava'u charter cruising grounds is a pure delight.
 From Neiafu harbour, sail out into the blue Pacific into island-studded waters that contain more than 50 protected anchorages.

 Step back in time and encounter another world.
-Your search for peace and tranquillity ends here.
+Your search for peace and tranquility ends here.
 Charter a yacht in Tonga's Vava'u Group, to discover remote idyllic islands, beautiful lagoons, colourful reefs and mile upon mile of deserted white sand beaches fringed with gently rustling palm trees.

-The blue Pacific waters are warm and clear, with almost unlimited visiblity that makes snorkelling amongst the colourful sea life a dream.
+The blue Pacific waters are warm and clear, with almost unlimited visibility that makes snorkelling among the colourful sea life a dream.
 Scuba lovers can experience reef, cave and wreck diving at a number of excellent sites.
 And when your day of fun and nature appreciation is done, come ashore where the people are friendly and ready to share their culture and uniquely Pacific way of life.

 The Vava'u charter sailing area is compact with numerous options for short-stay and overnight anchorages.
 So there's plenty of flexibility, and you can largely go to wherever the breeze and the mood takes you.
 As a guide only, and for some further information on places you may like to visit, here's a sample 10-day itinerary for a bareboat charter in Tonga.